Site icon The Philadelphia Citizen

 Didya know that Philadelphia has one of the highest ranked vegan restaurants … in the world?
 Vedge sure is a treat.
 But you can also get your vegan on at Monster Vegan, Bar Bombón, HipCityVedge, The Tasty, LUHV, The Nile Cafe, Miss Rachel’s Pantry, Fitz on 4th, Charlie was a sinner …

-November 5: Show Your Philly Pride on Jason Kelce’s Birthday
+Also November 5: Show Your Philly Pride on Jason Kelce’s Birthday

 Kelce (left) and running back Miles Sanders wear Underdog Apparel at the NovaCare Complex.

 Philadelphians don’t often adopt out-of-towners as one of our own.
 Kelce is an exception.
 Dude chugged a beer with the Phanatic during the 2022 World Series.
 Coined the phrase, “Nobody likes us, and we don’t care!” at the 2018 Super Bowl parade — while wearing Mummers regalia.
-Made his teammates sing on TWO Christmas albums and created a line of merch to benefit Philly kids.
+Made his teammates sing on two Christmas albums and created a line of merch to benefit Philly kids.
 More on that: Time and again, Kelc has proven he really, truly, deeply cares about our city and the people in it.
 HBD.

 November 7 through 17: Grab a Seat at the Philadelphia Asian American Film Festival